charlesdurand/facebook_data/readme.md

 The output enables to visualize your friends' network in a global manner:
 ![alt text](https://github.com/charlesdurand/facebook_data/blob/master/images/my_facebook_network.png)

-*The examples above use my own Facebook personal data (hence the low quality of the pictures)*
+*The examples above use my own Facebook personal data (hence the low quality of the pictures for privacy reasons)*